-Eligibility for Medicaid in Wyoming
+Learn About Requirements for Medicaid in Wyoming

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Wyoming?
+Who qualifies for Medicaid in Wyoming?

 The Department of Health determines who is eligible for Medicaid in Wyoming based on the federal and state requirements.
 Medicaid eligibility groups make the application process faster for both state officials and applicants.
 For example, the state will enroll petitioners who are blind or otherwise disabled after applying to the Medicaid program.
 WY Medicaid benefits eligibility groups include the elderly, pregnant women, children and families with children.
 Furthermore, applicants already receiving Supplemental Security Income (SSI) are also likely eligible for Medicaid assistance.

 Certain individuals may further qualify for additional assistance in Wyoming.
 For instance, pregnant women who are eligible for Medicaid in Wyoming may also qualify for the Presumptive Eligibility Program through a qualified provider.
 Likewise, families who request health care insurance but do not meet the requirements for Medicaid may still be able to have children enrolled into the state’s Children’s Health Insurance Program, which is an extension of Medicaid but a separate program.

 How do I qualify for Medicaid in Wyoming?